codewithdark-git/llama-3-Hackathon/README.md

 2. Input your query in the chat box.
 3. Get AI-generated responses along with related articles and YouTube videos.
 4. Explore sources by expanding the 'Sources' and 'Video Sources' sections.

+### See The Chat with web History
+1. Go to the "Chat with Web" page.
+2. Input your query in the chat box.
+3. Get AI-generated responses along with related articles and YouTube videos.
+4. Explore sources by expanding the 'Sources' and 'Video Sources' sections.
+5. Click on the 'See the Chat with web History' button to see the chat history of the user.
+6. Click on the 'Sources' button to see the fetched articles and YouTube videos.
+7. Click on the 'Back to home' button to navigate back to the home page.
+8. Click on the 'Back to Chat with Web' button to navigate back to the "Chat with web" page.

 ## Installation